 12. What is your greatest strength and weakness?

-Use a particular instance to illustrate your strength.When talking about a weakness, be honest. but it is very impressive to see that you are also taking steps to minimize and perhaps overcome that weakness.You want the interviewers to believe that your weakness will not keep you from being successful as a college student.
+Use a particular instance to illustrate your strength.When talking about a weakness, be honest. but it is very impressive to see that you are also taking steps to minimize and perhaps overcome that weakness.You want the scholarship interview panel to believe that your weakness will not keep you from being successful as a college student.

 About College & Course: